mcdulltii/obfDetect/README.md

 `all_heur()` calls all heuristic functions on the binary, then prints an output of the heuristics of all functions within the binary.

 `partial_heur()` calls cyclomatic complexity, basic block size and instruction overlapping heuristic functions on the binary, then prints an output of the heuristics of the top 10% functions within the binary.

+Instruction overlapping heuristic algorithm makes use of [mcsema disassembly code](https://github.com/lifting-bits/mcsema) to follow jmp and call instructions for better coverage.

 Since the script uses the IDA API, any functions that are missed by IDA will likely not be detected.